LytixDev/metagen/docs/compile_time_execution.md

 ### Parallel
 What if we could get parallelisation with very little effort?
-In c and c++ we can use OpenMP, which from my pov is a compiler extension that nicely wraps pthreads for you (alltough its quite a lot more).
+In C and C++ we can use OpenMP, which from my pov is a compiler extension that nicely wraps pthreads for you (although I'm told its quite a lot more).

 ```
 @@Parallel(4)